Oluwadamilareolusakin/show-junkie-frontend/README.md

 It is the Frontend for Movie Junkie, a web app that allows users browse their favourite TV Shows, share comments about shows, rate shows and follow people who they share similar interests with.

 ## Built With
-- Ruby on Rails
+- React JS
-- Devise
+- ES6
-- Heroku
+- Webpack
 - [TVMaze API](https://www.tvmaze.com/api)
 #### and deployed to Heroku